A History of Excellence: 1983 to Present

 Marion Therapeutic Riding Association (MTRA) was founded in 1983 at Peg Wallace’s farm in Ocala, Florida.
-The program was soon certified by the North America Riding for the Handicapped Association (now known as PATH: Professional Association of Therapeutic Horsemanship International).
+The program soon became a member of the North America Riding for the Handicapped Association (now known as PATH: Professional Association of Therapeutic Horsemanship International) and, in 2002, became a PATH International Premier Accredited Center.
 During its formative years, MTRA was operated by several dedicated, unpaid individuals using horseback riding to help physically and mentally challenged people build self-esteem and independence.
-MTRA’s growing success with its clients caught the attention of the Hillcrest School for the Exceptional Student and in 1985, Hillcrest and MTRA formed a strategic alliance to add therapeutic riding to the school’s curriculum.
-It was also that year that MTRA became a 501(c)3 not-for-profit.
-A modest pole barn was constructed and six acres of the school’s property was devoted to the program.
+MTRA’s success with its clients grew each year and in 1985, MTRA became a 501(c)3 not-for-profit.

-With it’s ideal Ocala location in the heart of Florida’s horse country, MTRA has always been able to draw from a community teaming with highly skilled individuals well versed in equine-related activities.
-That, coupled with a hard working staff, devoted volunteers and the support of a generous community, has enabled MTRA to become of the the country’s top therapeutic riding organizations, earning premiere accreditation status from PATH International.
+With its ideal Ocala location in the heart of Florida’s horse country, MTRA is able to draw from a community teaming with individuals well-versed in equine-related activities.
+That, coupled with a hard working staff, devoted volunteers and the support of a generous community, has enabled MTRA to become one of PATH International’s Premier Accredited Centers.

 MTRA is also a PATH International mentoring facility, where individuals can learn to become a therapeutic riding instructor under the guidance of our highly professional and credentialed staff and prepare for the final certification testing by PATH International’s duly appointed faculty in a wide range of equine-assisted courses and workshops.
 MTRA is an approved host site for PATH International therapeutic riding instructor workshops and certifications, as well as workshops and skills testing for Equine Specialists in Mental Health and Learning.